 Available Via DVD:

 These videos are available for law enforcement agencies on a single DVD.
-Please contact Sarah Horn to order a copy.
+Please contact Mike Fergus to order a copy.

 Your Vest Won’t Stop This Bullet: Focuses on ways to mitigate the perils of traffic stops and other roadside contacts